Hans Blohm: The early years

+From 1943 to 1944, Blohm served with the Navy of Nazi Germany as an anti-aircraft gunner (marinehelfer) in Kiel, Germany’s major naval base on the Baltic Sea.
+In 1945, he was assigned to the special guard unit for Grand Admiral Karl Dönitz, wartime Germany's last head of state.
+After being discharged, Blohm helped to rebuild Germany.

 His father, an accomplished amateur photographer, sparked his passion for photography early in childhood.
 In 1949, Blohm purchased his first camera, a Diax with a 50mm lens.
 Camera in hand, he travelled Europe recording his experiences on film.
 His most memorable adventure came in 1952 when he and a friend hitchhiked across Lapland for three months.
 There, he was "bitten by the Arctic bug".

 In 1956, Blohm went to Canada hoping to bring back to Germany a childhood friend, Ingeborg Ramm, who had emigrated to Canada a year earlier.
 After travelling across Canada, the couple realized they wanted to stay.
 Blohm and Ingeborg were married on November 2, 1956.
 They settled in Ottawa to raise their three children: Norman, Heike and Sigrid.

 Blohm became a Master Carpenter in 1955.
 From 1956 to 1958, he worked as a carpenter.
 Then he secured a job as a school photographer for all the rural schools in the Western Quebec School Board and in Eastern Ontario.
 For two years, with his Volkswagen Beetle, he travelled the back roads from Montreal to Port Hope visiting the one-room schools.

 From 1958 to 1963, Blohm became a darkroom technician and manager.
 But when he dared ask for a raise he was instantly fired.
 With his portfolio in hand, he went around Ottawa knocking on doors.
 He was close to getting discouraged when the National Film Board of Canada (Stills Division) offered him $600 for a selection of his transparencies for featured publication in Year of the Land and Call them Canadians, two pictorial books about Canada.